KBNLresearch/iromlab/doc/setupIromlab.md

 ## Installation

 The recommended way to install Iromlab is to use *pip*.
 Installing with *pip* will also automatically install any Python packages that are used by Iromlab.
 On Windows systems the *pip* executable is located in the *Scripts* directory which is located under Python's top-level installation folder (e.g. *C:\Python36\Scripts*).
-To install Iromlab, follow the steps below:
+To install Iromlab, follow the steps in either the *Global install* or *User install* subsections below.

+### Global install

 1. Launch a Command Prompt window.
 Depending on your system settings you may need to do this with Administrator privilege (right-click on the *Command Prompt* icon and the choose *Run as Administrator*).
 2. Type:

       `%path-to-pip%\pip install iromlab`

     Here, replace %path-to-pip% with the actual file bpath on your system.
 For example:

      `C:\Python36\Scripts\pip install iromlab`

+### User install

+1. Launch a Command Prompt window (no admin rights required)
+2. Type:

+      `%path-to-pip%\pip install --user iromlab`

 The above steps will install Iromlab and all required libraries.
 It also installs Windows binaries of the following tools:

 * [cd-info](https://linux.die.net/man/1/cd-info) - this tool is part of [libcdio](https://www.gnu.org/software/libcdio/),  the "GNU Compact Disc Input and Control Library".